NabiilahArdini/UnsupervisedLearning/quiz.md

 ```

 ___
-7. For a customer who enjoy coffee with `coffeId` 929, which of the following coffee beans may be characteristically similar enough to warrant a recommendation?
+7. For a customer who enjoy coffee with coffee ID 929, which of the following coffee beans may be characteristically similar enough to warrant a recommendation?
   - [ ] 1060
   - [ ] 208
   - [ ] 1011